 (one of my twins, now an expert “quilt holder”)

 The pink quilt doesn’t photograph quite as well as the white quilt (I think the camera is confused by the pink background) so you can’t quite see all the detail in the quilting and the blocks, but it features many of the “sparkle” prints from the line and I think it’s just right for a baby girl!

 Here’s what you’ll need- Quilt measures approx. 45″ x 45″ when finished and the instructions are for ONE quilt.

 CUT for EACH BLOCK (there are 9 blocks in the quilt):

-9 x 9 square of fabric cut from print fabric
+9 x 9 square of fabric cut from the print fabric

-9 x 9 square of fabric cut from background fabric
+9 x 9 square of fabric cut from the background fabric